General

 With more than 2,000 distinct languages, Africa has a third of the world’s languages with less than a seventh of the world’s population.
 By comparison, Europe, which has about an eighth of the world’s population, has only about 300 languages.
 Africa’s linguistic diversity can even be found among individual Africans.

-READ ALSO: What is the Mohs scale?
+READ ALSO: What is my local NOAA frequency?

 Why do Africans speak multiple languages?